KhoaLang/KhoaLang/README.md

 ## I'm a third year college student!

 - 🖥️ I'm curently working with ReactJS
-- 💯 2022 Goals: Improve my ReactJs skill as well as UI/UX design skill and find an intership
+- 💯 2022 Goals: Improve my ReactJs skill as well as UI/UX design skill and find an intership for front-end developer

 ### Contact me: